Moving between states with 491 visa

 When applying for the 491 nomination, you must commit (in writing) to the nominating state for at least 2 years after visa grant.
 This is a promise that you make to the state which is providing you with an opportunity to migrate to Australia.

-However, the visa itself, when granted, doesn't restrict you to a specific region.
+Keep in mind that the 491 visa itself, when granted, doesn't restrict you to a specific region.

 Eligibility for PR

-Moving to another regional area doesn't affect your PR eligibility.
+Moving to another regional area doesn't affect your PR (permanent residence) eligibility.
 You may be eligible for PR (Subclass 191 visa) after having accumulated 3 years of tax returns whilst on the 491 visa, subject to all other requirements being met too.
-The PR application doesn't require a new invitation from any state and you are free to go anywhere that is listed as a designated regional area, including the Gold Coast, Perth, Adelaide, Wollongong and Canberra!
+The PR application doesn't require a new invitation from any state and upon PR grant, you will no longer to worry about visa conditions and are free to move anywhere in Australia.
+Important point to note: whilst waiting for the PR to be processed, don't forget that you must continue to comply with your existing subclass 491 visa conditions.